Navigate this page

 Invitations to members of the Royal Family should be extended through the Lord-Lieutenant and may be submitted to specific members of the Royal Family on an organisation’s behalf.

-Organisations with an existing link to a member of the Royal Family (for example, a Royal Patron) may extended an invitation direct to the relevant Royal Household, through the Private Secretary.
+Organisations with an existing link to a member of the Royal Family (for example, a Royal Patron) may extend an invitation direct to the relevant Royal Household, through the Private Secretary.
 When using this route, it would be much appreciated if a copy of the invitation could be sent to the Lord-Lieutenant for their information.

-Include as much information as possible but try to keep it concise.
+Include as much information as possible but try to keep it short.
 The sort of information that will be needed will vary according to the type of invitation and the Clerk can advise on what is best to send.

 If the invitation involves a visit to a new or refurbished building, it is vital that the work is fully completed, the building occupied and the project up and running before the member of the Royal Family visits.
 Such invitations need to be put forward for a date well after completion to ensure that everything is in place.
-This sometimes means that the Royal Visit does not take place until sometime after the building or project has opened but that is quite usual.
+This sometimes means that the Royal Visit does not take place until sometime after the building or project has opened, but that is quite usual.

 When to make the invitation